AY2324S2-CS2113-W12-2/tp/docs/DeveloperGuide.md

 ## Introduction
 **ActiveEdge** is a program for a university students to manage their food intake, water intake and exercises via the Command Line Interface (CLI).

+### How to Use a Developer Guide

+Are you a newcomer?
+No problem, navigate to the Quick Start section.
+Feeling disoriented within the content?
+Refer to the Table of Contents to find the appropriate pages.
+Require assistance with the features?
+Consult the Features section in the User Guide for thorough guidance.
+Have inquiries for us?
+Visit the FAQ section in the User Guide.
+Seeking a brief overview of all features?
+Check out the Command Summary page for a summary of all commands.
+Uncertain about a specific term's meaning?
+Refer to the Glossary page for clarification.

 ## Quick Start

 To get started quickly with ActiveEdge,